A ‘Defensive Driving’ option for cyclists

 - Complete and submit a Deferred Disposition form through the Court, along with the payment of the court fee and any other associated charges.

 - Sign up here for the online course.
 (Please note–we are developing a course with a separate, Texas-specific module.
 This will be available soon.)

 - Complete the course with a passing grade.

-- A Certificate of Completion will be prepared and emailed directly to the Court, or sent to you by mail to deliver to the Court (depending on the jurisdiction).
+- A Certificate of Completion will be prepared and emailed directly to the Court.

 - Once the certificate is processed, the fine will be waived and the ticket dismissed.

 - Qualify to have your fine waived by the Court.

 - Gain valuable techniques that will help you increase your safety and comfort in traffic, even if you are an experienced cyclist.

 - Learn what your rights are, and how you can gain more accommodation from drivers.

 - Learn the laws that apply to you as a cyclist, reducing the likelihood of getting another ticket in the future.